IFAKA/ordergroove-mcp/README.md

 # Ordergroove MCP Server

-🚀 **Easy-to-use MCP server for Ordergroove documentation** - Access comprehensive Ordergroove docs directly in Cursor with powerful search, file access, and intelligent prompts.
+🚀 **Easy-to-use MCP server for Ordergroove documentation** - Access comprehensive Ordergroove docs directly in Cursor or VS Code with powerful search, file access, and intelligent prompts.

 ## 📋 Table of Contents